apnadkarni/blt/man/datatable.rst

   but may not represent more than one column.
 By default all tags for *column* are returned.
 But if one or more *pattern* arguments are present, then any tag that matching one of the patterns will be returned.
+  *Pattern* is a glob-style pattern.

 *tableName* **column tag indices** ?\ *tag* ...\ ?

-  Returns the column indices that have one or more *tag*.
+  Returns the indices of columns that have one or more *tag*. *Tag* is an arbitrary string.

 *tableName* **column tag labels** ?\ *tag* ...\ ?

-  Returns the column labels that have one or more *tag*.
+  Returns the column labels that have one or more *tag*. *Tag* is an arbitrary string.

 *tableName* **column tag names** ?\ *pattern* ...\ ?

   Returns the column tags of the table.
 By default all column tags are returned.
-But if one or more *pattern* arguments are present, then any tag that matching one of the patterns will be returned.
+But if one or more *pattern* arguments are present, then any tag matching one of the patterns will be returned. *Pattern* is a glob-style pattern.

 *tableName* **column tag range** *first* *last* ?\ *tag* ...\ ?

-  Adds one or more tags the columns in the range given.  *First* and *last* may be a label, index, or tag, but may not represent more than one column.
+  Adds one or more tags the columns in the range given.  *First* and *last* may be a column label, index, or tag, but may not represent more than one column. *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

 *tableName* **column tag set** *column* ?\ *tag* ...\?

-  Adds one or more tags to *column*. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").
+  Adds one or more tags to *column*. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all"). *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

 *tableName* **column tag unset** *column* \ *tag*...

-  Remove one or more tags from *column*. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").
+  Remove one or more tags from *column*. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").  *Tag* is an arbitrary string but can't be one of the built-in tags ("all" or "end").

 *tableName* **column type**  *column* ?\ *type*? ?\ *column* *type* ...\ ?

   Gets or sets the type of values for the specified column.  *Column* may be a label, index, or tag, but may not represent more than one column.
-  If only one *column* argument is present, the current type of the column is returned.
-If one or more *column* and *type* pairs are specified, then this sets the type of the column. *Type* can any of the following:
+  If only one *column* argument is present, the current type of *column* is returned.
+If one or more *column* and *type* pairs are specified, then this command sets the column type. *Type* can any of the following:

   *string*
     Values in the column are strings.